CiscoDevNet/FTDAnsible/samples/deployment/vmware/README.md

     ansible-inventory -i demo_cloud.vmware.yaml --list
     ```

-# Prepare playbook
+## Prepare playbook
-Update following lines with correct values in the playbook deploy_and_destroy.yaml:
+Update the following lines with correct values in the playbook deploy_and_destroy.yaml:
 ```yaml
   ...
   vars: